America is an unhealthy society, and it will take individuals and organizations of faith to fix it.

 “[Social workers] must go where the problems are, and live with the problem,” she said.
 “There is no escaping our common fate, so we must lift our voices, and dig into our institutions.
 There is a Jane Addams among us who will give us hope.”

 The Rev. Dr. Floyd H. Flake, former congressman and pastor of the Greater Allen A.M.E.
-Cathedral in Jamaica, Queens, said that it takes “transformational leadership” to rebuild the urban family.
+Cathedral in Jamaica, Queens, said that it takes transformational leadership to rebuild the urban family.
+Flake is a pastor of a 23,000-strong congregation in Jamaica, Queens, and was a member of the U.S. House of Representatives for his district for more than a decade.

 Other speakers included Ram Cnaan, Ph.D., professor of social welfare in the School of Social Policy and Practice at the University of Pennsylvania, and Derek Suite, M.D., co-founder and president and medical director of the award-winning mental health practice Full Circle Health.